guillaumecherel/TutorialEAForModelling/README-en.md

 ![](ants_pse/volumeDiscovered.png)

-When this number stabilizes, PSE does not make new discories anymore.
+When this number stabilizes, PSE does not make new discoveries anymore.
 One has to be careful when interpreting this.
 Indeed, the absence of new discoveries can mean that all the patterns that the model can produce have been discovered, but it is also possible that other patterns exist but that PSE could not reach them.

 The following figure shows the patterns discovered by PSE when we interrupted the exploration.